pinder-org/pinder/README.md

 **pinder**, short for **p**rotein **in**teraction **d**ataset and **e**valuation **r**esource, is a dataset and resource for training and evaluation of protein-protein docking algorithms.
 It is ~500x larger than previous state of the art datasets and is the first dataset to include paired predicted and apo structures to train flexible docking methods.

-The dataset is large (~700Gb) and hosted on Cloudflare R2 at https://pinderdata.org.
+The complete dataset contains approximately 1.04 TB of files and is hosted on Cloudflare R2 at https://pinderdata.org.

 # 👨‍💻 Getting Started